n-3 long-chain polyunsaturated fatty acids (LCPUFA) for preterm and term infants

 Supplementation of n-3 long-chain polyunsaturated fatty acids (LCPUFAs) has been proposed to improve outcome in infants, particularly neurodevelopmental outcome.
 However, it remains uncertain whether there is benefit in supplemental dietary n-3 LCPUFAs (also referred to as omega-3 LCPUFAs) for term and preterm infants.

 This topic will review the evidence regarding whether or not dietary n-3 LCPUFAs supplementation for infants is beneficial.
 The risk and benefits of maternal intake of n-3 LCPUFAs through fish intake during pregnancy and the potential benefits of LCPUFAs consumed as dietary seafood or fish oil in adults are discussed separately.
-(See "Fish consumption and omega-3 long-chain polyunsaturated fatty acid supplementation during pregnancy" and "Fish oil and marine omega-3 fatty acids".)
+(See "Fish consumption and docosahexaenoic acid (DHA) supplementation in pregnancy" and "Fish oil and marine omega-3 fatty acids".)

 Metabolism and function — LCPUFAs can be divided into n-6 and n-3 fatty acids (also referred to as omega-6 and omega-3 fatty acids, respectively).
 Arachidonic acid (AA) is an n-6 fatty acid because of the placement of its first double bond from the methyl end at the C6 position , whereas docosahexaenoic acid (DHA) is an n-3 fatty acid because of its first double bond at the third position .
 Both AA and DHA are biologically active end products of the essential fatty acids, linoleic (precursor for AA) and alpha-linolenic (precursor for DHA), which are exclusively attained from the diet.
 The LCPUFAs are synthesized in the liver endoplasmic reticulum and peroxisomes by a series of desaturase and elongase enzymes, and the n-6 and n-3 LCPUFAs compete for these enzymes in their biosynthesis (figure 1) [3,4].
 Biosynthesis depends on precursor availability and enzyme activity, which may be limiting in ill or preterm newborns [5,6].